apetros/sps-cut/content/courses/een320/screencasts.md

 weight: 3
 ---

-This section will host some of the screencasts of the course during the university shutdown **in case the Microsoft Teams is down**.
+In this [Youtube channel](https://www.youtube.com/playlist?list=PLpmwr4EPmhRosddwOVsHYFkHE6XBoY79q) you will find the screencasts of the course during the university shutdown.
+This is the backup **in case the Microsoft Teams is down**.